core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.05 (Content) response with a representation of the topic resource, as specified in {{topic-resource-representation}}.

-If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.
+If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.xx client error response (such as 4.03 Forbidden).

 The response payload is a CBOR map, whose possible entries are specified in {{topic-resource-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.